crownstone/website/challenges/01-arduino.md

 # Arduino

 At Crownstone we are developing the first open source smart switch.
 With our Crownstones you can easily and affordably create your own smart home.
-We believe a smart home should blend in the background and function independently.
+We believe a **Smart Home** should blend in the background and function independently.
 This means a smart home should be automatic, something current 'smart' switches are not.
 Therefore they are just that: switches.
     But by coupling iBeacon technology and a switch we can know where you are in your house and switch the Crownstones accordingly.
 This opens up a whole world of possibilities!

 But there is more.
 What if you, the users, can create their own behaviour and couple their own creations to the crownstones?